It’s kind of crazy how certain scents can instantly evoke memories you’d completely forgotten about.

 Once I’ve decided on my scents, it was time to do the math.

-I was allowed a total of 20 drops for each round (there are 2 rounds), which must include 10 drops of a bottom and middle note and 10 drops of top notes.
+I was allowed a total of 20 drops for each round (there are 2 rounds), which must include 10 drops of bottom and 10 drops of middle and top notes (5 from middle, 5 from top).

 Here’s the slightly tedious part: Mark down the scents that you want to combine and decide how many drops of each scent will go into your trial mixture.